cbdm/LOCoCAT/README.md

 2. real (break warning)

 ### Training models

+**This and following sections have not been updated to include the new data yet.
+They show how to train and evaluate models for the first three datasets only.**

 Once you have the prepared datasets, you can use the `train_models.py` script to do a grid search for the best parameters for classifier models.
 You can choose which dataset(s) to use for training using the parameters in the script.